cannonbeach/ott-packager/README.md

 cannonbeach@insanitywave:$ sudo pm2 startup systemd
 cannonbeach@insanitywave:$ sudo pm2 save

+*IMPORTANT* If you are building using Docker and are using Ubuntu 18.04, then you should update the Dockerfile to Ubuntu 18.04 instead of 16.04.

 Then point web browser to port 8080- for example: http://10.0.0.200:8080 and the web application should come up

 You will notice that the Apache web server was also installed.
 You don't need to install it, but it allows you to easily serve content directly off the same system for quick testing.